Bay Point

 Capital Projects

-GRC 2023 General Case (2025-27)
+2023 General Rate Case (2025-27)

-The rates proposed for 2025-2027 will provide customers with long-term value by investing over $6.3 million in proactive capital investments and maintenance essential to the delivery and treatment of reliable, quality water.
-Investments in the Bay Point Service Area include but are not limited to, a new well essential to the delivery of reliably clean water, replacement of aging water mains, equipment for pipeline repair and replacement, analysis of the service area’s aging water infrastructure, and a feasibility study for the use of recycled water.
+Investments in the Bay Point Service Area include but are not limited to, investment in water supply, distribution improvements, new pumping plant equipment, replacement of aging water mains, equipment for pipeline repair and replacement, analysis of the service area’s aging water infrastructure, and a feasibility study for the use of recycled water.
+As part of our commitment to reliability and public safety, Golden State Water proactively invests in upgrading and maintaining its fire hydrants.

 Current & Upcoming Projects